-- 9. Agenda Item III: International Terrorism - Dr. Xu Jie, the DSG of AALCO in 9.1 his introductory remarks stated that international terrorism had become a worldwide threat to the life and security of humankind.
+- 9.1 Dr. Xu Jie, the DSG of AALCO in his introductory remarks stated that international terrorism had become a worldwide threat to the life and security of humankind.
 As a common enemy, terrorism is an assault on the maintenance of international peace and security, law and order, human rights and the peaceful settlement of disputes.
 Therefore, the United Nations, various other International Organizations and States should not spare any effort, to prevent and combat this crime.
 He informed that the item "International Terrorism" was placed on the AALCO's agenda upon a reference made by the Government of India.
 It was felt that consideration of this item at AALCO would be useful and relevant in the context of ongoing negotiations in the Ad Hoc Committee of the United Nations on Elaboration of the Comprehensive Convention on International Terrorism.
-He informed that, based upon the discussions at the Ad hoc Committee as well as the Sixth Committee of the United Nations General Assembly. the Secretariat had identified inter alia some of the issues for focused deliberations, namely, Draft Comprehensive Convention on International Terrorism: the legal definition of terrorism distinguishing it from the self-determination; and the Question of Convening a High-Level Conference under the auspices of the United Nations. - 9.2 The President introduced the panellist, Counselor Dr. Iskander Ghattas, Global Consultant, UNODC, Vienna.
+He informed that, based upon the discussions at the Ad hoc Committee as well as the Sixth Committee of the United Nations General Assembly, the Secretariat had identified inter alia some of the issues for focused deliberations, namely, Draft Comprehensive Convention on International Terrorism: the legal definition of terrorism distinguishing it from the self-determination; and the Question of Convening a High-Level Conference under the auspices of the United Nations. - 9.2 The President introduced the panellist, Counselor Dr. Iskander Ghattas, Global Consultant, UNODC, Vienna.
 In his special address Dr. Iskander Ghattas expressed his heartfelt congratulations to Prof. Dr. Rahmat Mohamad on his becoming the new Secretary-General of AALCO.
-He also appreciated the outgoing Secretary-General Amb.
+He also appreciated the outgoing Secretary-General

+Amb.
 Wafik Z. Kamil for exerting great efforts during his tenure in pursuance of realizing the objectives of AALCO.
-He started his presentation by informing that his comments would predominantly focus on the international combating cooperation in terrorism in general, with special emphasis on the Plan of Action on Global Counter-Terrorism Strategy adopted by the United Nations General Assembly in September 2006.
-While outlining the salient features of this strategy included a wide array of practical steps ranging from strengthening State capacity to counter-terrorism threats to better coordinating United Nations system's counterterrorism activities; measures to address the conditions conducive to the spread of terrorism; measures to prevent and combat terrorism; measures to ensure respect for human rights for all and the rule of law as the fundamental basis of the fight against terrorism.
+He started his presentation by informing that his comments would predominantly focus on the international cooperation in combating terrorism in general, with special emphasis on the Plan of Action on Global Counter-Terrorism Strategy adopted by the United Nations General Assembly in September 2006.
+While outlining the salient features of this strategy included a wide array of practical steps ranging from strengthening State capacity to counter-terrorism threats to better coordinating United Nations system's counter-terrorism; measures to prevent and combat terrorism; measures to ensure respect for human rights for all and the rule of law as the fundamental basis of the fight against terrorism.